-All student clubs and organizations must have a faculty, staff of alumni advisor.
+Student clubs and organizations do not necessarily need a faculty or staff advisor, some may, depending on the needs and programming that organization does.
 This advisor assists in guiding the student group throughout their years at Saint Joseph's.
 You should try to find someone who has interest or expertise in the mission of your organization.
 If you can not think of someone who might serve as an advisor to your group, schedule a meeting with a staff member of Student Leadership & Activities to assist you in finding an advisor.

 Set up a meeting with the Director of Student Leadership & Activities.
 They will walk you through the process.

 Saint Joseph's University offers free web space for all student clubs and organizations.
 To sign up for a club website and see websites from other clubs, visit the SJU Clubs Website.